Skip to main content

 When you receive a 429, wait for the Retry-After duration.
 If the retry also fails, double the wait time.
 See the error handling guide for complete retry implementations.

 Avoid sending all requests in a burst at the start of each window.
-Spread them evenly across the 60-second window to avoid hitting the limit early.
+Spread them evenly across each tier’s window to avoid hitting the limit early.

 Error Handling